seanox/aspect-js/manual/introduction.md

 ## Components
 Seanox aspect-js is designed for a modular and component-based architecture.
-For this purpose, the framework supports declarative marking of components in the markup as well as automatic mechanisms for view-model binding and loading of outsourced resources at runtime.
+For this purpose, the runtime supports declarative marking of components in the markup as well as automatic mechanisms for view-model binding and loading of outsourced resources at runtime.

 [Learn more](composite.md)

 ## Scripting
-Seanox aspect-js uses composite JavaScript.
-A dialect based on the browser JavaScript, enriched with [macros](#macros) -- a simple meta-syntax.
+Seanox aspect-js uses Composite JavaScript, a JavaScript dialect for browsers extended with a small set of [macros](#macros).

-Composite JavaScript, which includes the modules, is not inserted as an element, but executed directly with the eval method.
-Since an isolated and not the global scope is used for this, variables, constants and methods are not directly usable globally or across, which is why, among other things, the Composite-JavaScript was enriched with [macros](#macros), which take over such tasks, among other things.
+Composite JavaScript is executed directly in an isolated runtime scope rather than as a script-element.
+Variables, constants and functions declared in a module are local to that module and are not automatically available in the global scope or in other modules.
+The [macros](#macros) provide language extensions for tasks such as importing modules, exporting declarations and creating namespaces.

 [Learn more](scripting.md)